simgrid/simgrid/docs/source/application.rst

 call this project BYOS: Build Your Own Simulator.

 Executing existing applications within the simulator is another long-term goal.
-SMPI and Remote-SimGrid already allow you to execute some applications, but our long term goal would be to allow for the execution of any legacy application, with absolutely no modification.
+SMPI and sthread already allow you to execute some applications, but our long term goal would be to allow for the execution of any legacy application, with absolutely no modification.
 We call it SimOS, even if it will not become usable before several years of